pschumm/Stata.tmbundle/Support/help.markdown

 Use of temporary files
 ----------------------

-Because Stata's support for Apple events is limited, communication with Stata is accomplished through the use of temporary files named `.tm-stata-pid.do` where `pid` stands for the process ID.
+Execution of Stata code is accomplished through the use of temporary files named `.tm-stata-pid.do` where `pid` stands for the process ID.
 These files are written in the working directory, and deleted automatically afterward.
 Although this strategy generally works well, it may fail in cases where Stata is not already running.
 Specifically, if it takes too long to launch Stata, the temporary file will be deleted before Stata can open it.
 In these cases, you may get an error like

     file .tm-stata-pid.do not found